fishcute/ToughAsClient/tutorial/UV Sterilizer.md

 While the UV sterilizer is being used, sparkle particles will be displayed, and the player will swing their main hand.

+*The player using the UV sterilizer, as shown below*

 ![2021-11-07_15 42 52](https://user-images.githubusercontent.com/47741160/140661285-bde4f33f-5ba9-4e48-b415-8caf8c2d6869.png)